NiMaZi/BioPre/README.md

 All the articles should be annotated to entity lists in *.csv format, and all the vocabularies should be in *.json format.

+Failed attemps are under failed_attempts folder consisting of a binary classifier, a LSTM model and some data making-up scripts.

 Have problems?
 Look into the code by yourself!

 More problems or want the training data/optimized models?
 Contact me through zhengyl940425@gmail.com!